 With this increased attention, it is more important than ever to give students the opportunities to network not only with their student peers, but with fellow entrepreneurs in the business world to promote entrepreneurship at all levels and in all environments.

 Collegiate Entrepreneurs’ Organization (CEO) is the premier entrepreneurship network with chapters on university campuses across North America and beyond.
-CEO currently supports entrepreneurship on over 250 chapters in all 50 states.
+CEO currently supports entrepreneurship in over 250 chapters in all 50 states and worldwide.

 is to serve more than 400 colleges and universities helping students achieve their entrepreneurial dreams and goals.
 CEO provides student entrepreneurs with opportunities, events, chapter activities and conferences to help start businesses.